brycekroencke/FogLAMP-Manage-Docs/docs/data-flows.rst

 click the **+ Add Integration** button.
 Provide a meaningful name for the Integration.
 Next expand the **Choose Template** dropdown and select the Template which corresponds to the Integration being created.
-If the desired Template does not yet exist, see the section titled `Integration Templates <#integration-templates>`__ for information on how to create one.
+If the desired Template does not yet exist, see :ref:`target to integration templates` for information on how to create one.
 Once selected, a new form will load containing information as defined in the selected Template.
 This includes input fields for defined properties and details about the software.
 Fill in the properties as required and click the **Save** button to complete the creation of the Integration.

+.. _target to filters:

 Filters
 -------